 - Select the mode for choosing a machining position.
-The TNC hides the layers shown in the left window, and the right window becomes active for position selection. - ▶ To select a machining position, click the desired element with the left mouse button: - When a circle or arc is clicked the TNC directly loads the circle center point (behavior can also be changed: see Basic Settings table) - When other elements are clicked the TNC indicates possible machining positions with stars on the selected element.
-Click one of the stars: The TNC loads the selected position into the left window (displays a point symbol). - If you want to specify the machining position at the intersection of two elements, click the first element with the right mouse button: The TNC displays stars at the selectable machining positions.

-▶ Click the second element (straight line, complete circle or circular arc) with the left mouse button.
+The TNC hides the layers shown in the left window, and the right window becomes active for position selection. - ▶ In order to select a machining position, click the desired element with the left mouse button.
+The TNC indicates possible locations for machining positions on the selected element with stars.
+Click one of the stars: The TNC loads the selected position into the left window (displays a point symbol).
+If you click a circle, the TNC adopts the circle center as machining position - If necessary you can also deselect elements that you already selected, by clicking the element in the right window again, but this time while pressing the CTRL key (click inside the marked area). - ▶ If you want to specify the machining position at the intersection of two elements, click the first element with the right mouse button: the TNC displays stars at the selectable machining positions. - Click the second element (straight line, complete circle or circular arc) with the left mouse button.
 The TNC loads the intersection of the elements into the left window (displays a point symbol).